chuls5/Playwright-template/README.md

 # Playwright (Node.js) Test Framework - Starter Template 🚀

-A comprehensive, enterprise-grade test automation template leveraging Playwright to ensure quality and reliability for web applications.
-This repository is designed to be a template for users who want to establish their own Playwright repository using Node.js and @alex_neo/azure-reporter for integration with Azure DevOps.
-The framework includes capabilities for requirement-based validation, regression testing, smoke testing, functional verification, and end-to-end scenarios—all configured to validate application behavior across multiple browsers, device profiles, and user journeys.
+This repository provides a robust test automation template that utilizes Playwright to guarantee the quality and reliability of web applications.
+It serves as a starting point for users looking to create their own Playwright repository using Node.js and the @alex_neo/azure-reporter for seamless integration with Azure DevOps.
+The framework supports various testing capabilities, including requirement-based validation, regression testing, smoke testing, functional verification, and end-to-end scenarios.
+It is configured to validate application behavior across multiple browsers, device profiles, and user journeys.

 ## Prerequisites 🛠️